smridhgupta/alpha-dwda/README.md

 # defeat-windows-defender

+The binary release will be released on 17/6/2023
 # Features

 This Script disables Windows Firewall, Device Protection and App and Browser Control (Tested on Windows 11).